antonyk/antonyk/README.md

 <!--
 This is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

+- 💬 Interested in AGI, simulated consciousness and human-machine symbiosis.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...